 Gardens of Mcgregor and Amasa Stone is located in the densely populated metropolitan area of Cleveland, Ohio.
-Sporting an overall score of B-, this appears to be a solid facility.
-In our view, this place ought to be a solid choice for most people.
-This place was stronger in some categories than others, but it didn't have any weak links in any of our four major categories.
+We awarded this facility an overall rating of B+ which is a strong overall rating.
+Consequently, it graded out better than the vast majority of the nursing homes in Cleveland by a sizable margin.
+Based on our assessment, this place looks like a good fit for most people.
+This nursing home is stronger in some categories than others, but it didn't have any poor grades in any of the four major categories.
 More information about these categories can be found below.

 Gardens of Mcgregor and Amasa Stone